ussaohelcim/jschan-api-sdk/README.md

 # jschan-api-sdk

-Helper package to handle requests to a jschan api instance.
+Helper nodejs package to handle requests to a jschan api instance.

 # How to use